‘The Young And The Restless’ Spoilers: Adam’s Secret Leaves Chelsea Dealing With Massive Fallout

 “The entire Newman family will be affected by the fallout from that fateful night win Kansas so many years ago.
 Victor has kept the secret buried for what he believed was the right reason.
 But what’s right can sometimes be subjective.
 Adam’s revelation will push him to an emotional state we’ve not seen before.
 And that will have a profound impact on everyone around him.”

 Since she and Nick (Joshua Morrow) broke up over the holidays, things with Adam and Chelsea (Melissa Claire Egan) had been going well.
 Sure, she took it slow for a bit, but the pull they have toward each other was strong.
-They were a family with their son Connor (Judah Mackey) and had finally begun to get their relationship that they had before Chloe (Elizabeth Claire Egan) blew up the cabin back.
+They were a threesome with their son Connor (Judah Mackey) and had finally begun to get their relationship that they had before Chloe (Elizabeth Claire Egan) blew up the cabin back.
 Unfortunately for her, in addition to causing issues between Adam and Victor, it sounds like the whole thing might throw a wrench into things between him and Chelsea.

 “As Adam struggles with demons from his past, the fallout will be massive, for Adam, for Victor, and especially for Chelsea,” said Griffith.

 It could be that their reunion ends up being short-lived, which certainly will not help Connor.
 The little boy had a spate of bad behavior after his and Chelsea’s return to Genoa City and Adam’s shocking return from the dead.
-Although both Adam and Chelse care deeply for their son, he might not be enough for them to work things out with Adam struggling with so much guilt.
+Although both Adam and Chelsea care deeply for their son, he might not be enough for them to work things out due to struggling with so much guilt.

 The Young and the Restless returns with all-new episodes on Monday, August 10.